Updated: Aug 26

 Most companies eventually fail.
 Credit Suisse and CNBC demonstrate the average life of companies is shortening, down from an average of 60 years in 1958 to an average of 20 years in 2012.
 The average life trend shortens as technology disrupts older companies.
-It would seem, the scaffolding needed to support companies as they grow from small to large may become a source of fragility.
+The scaffolding needed to support companies as they grow from small to large may become a source of fragility.
 Thus, disruption reveals a company’s lack of adaptability to changing markets.
 So investing in one company, no matter how good it is today, may at some point lead to a loss of value.
 Statistically, a good company is likely to become a victim of its own success as it grows and builds structure to support that growth.
 To manage this risk, a best practice is to invest in portfolios of companies and periodically rebalance holdings.
+If investing was ergodic, we would only need to invest in one company.
 This recognizes that investing, by its very nature, is a non-ergodic activity.
-If investing was ergodic, we would only need to invest in one company.
+Rebalancing is how less ergodic companies are culled from the portfolio.
+This approach assumes business activity is an ergodic signal.

 Companies promoting their own employee stock ownership plans may expose their employees to undesired risks.
 A company, because it is likely to fail at some point, is non-ergodic.
 As such, stock ownership plans are very risky.
 Just look at what happened to the GSEs (the Government Sponsored Enterprises, Fannie Mae and Freddie Mac), resulting from the Financial Crisis and Great Recession.